Treasure Coast Beaches: 9 Scenic Spots Near Fort Pierce, Florida

 Frederick Douglass Park

 Horseback riding trails are located throughout the park.
 But don’t worry.
-Beach-goers have privacy and plenty of room to relax.
+Beach-goers have privacy and room to relax.
 Other amenities at Frederick Douglass Park include restrooms and covered picnic areas.

 Herman’s Bay Beach